-When you’re writing a book with many characters or locations, it’s convenient to be able to filter all scenes starring the same character or location.
+When you’re writing a book with many characters or locations, it’s convenient to be able to quickly identify all scenes starring the same character or location.
 Or you’re a blogger and want to keep track of which blog posts are rough drafts and which are ready for publishing.
 In these and many other cases, you might want to take a look at keywords.

-Let’s start with attaching keywords to a single sheet: Open the attachment bar via the paperclip icon top right.
-The tag icon will let you add keywords.
+Let’s start with attaching keywords to a single sheet:

 Keyword Search and Filters